quantumjim/Quantum-information-course-Basel/README.md

 # Quantum Information

 **Regarding the current health situation, keep track of the [university](https://www.unibas.ch/en/News-Events/Coronavirus.html) and [cantonal](https://www.coronavirus.bs.ch/) guidelines.
-A decision on the form of the next lecture will be made in the morning and communicated here and by email.**
+Lectures will be distributed online until further notice.
+Information will be sent by email.**

 [Course at the University of Basel](https://vorlesungsverzeichnis.unibas.ch/en/home?id=239410), given by James Wootton of IBM Research.